lewallen4/orb/README.md

 # ORB v1.3 - Post-Quantum Encrypted Voice Chat

-ORB (Online Radio Bridge) is a secure, peer-to-peer voice chat application with post-quantum encryption capabilities.
+ORB is a secure, peer-to-peer voice chat application with post-quantum encryption capabilities.
 It features Kyber512 key exchange for establishing secure sessions and AES-256-GCM for encrypted audio transmission.

 ## Features